 Personal Capital – Personal Capital has the best financial tools for investors and people who are the most serious about planning for a healthy retirement.
 You can easily x-ray your portfolio for excessive fees, get a snapshot of your asset allocation by portfolio, track your net worth and plan for your retirement.
 Think about Personal Capital as a sophisticated version of Mint.
 I spent almost two years consulting for them in their San Francisco and Redwood City offices and have sat down with all senior management.

-Here’s my full Personal Capital review.
+Here’s my comprehensive Personal Capital review.

 Best Digital Wealth Advisor (Robo-Advisor)